 13. Don’t Save Multiple Searches

 LinkedIn automation enables you to create and save contact lists.
 Based on your search parameters, the automation tools crawl the LinkedIn database and save the search results as lists.
 As LinkedIn has implemented a commercial use limit, saving multiple searches simultaneously can result in detection for data scraping.
-So, save no more than 1000 contacts in a list per day if you have a free LinkedIn account, or 2500 contacts per day if you have a premium subscription.
-It’s important to create lists only to run lead generation campaigns, rather than scraping data.
+So, save no more than 1000 contacts in a list per day if you have a free LinkedIn account or 2500 contacts per day if you have a premium subscription.
+Creating lists only to run lead generation campaigns rather than scraping data is important.

 14. Escape Restrictions for Sending Requests

 If you have a lot of unaccepted invites, LinkedIn considers that you are inviting unknown people.
-And, it is a violation of the platform’s terms.
-Your account may be restricted temporarily if many of your invite requests are not accepted or reported by the recipient.
-To avoid getting restricted from sending invitations on LinkedIn, ensure that you add a personalized message to your invite and build credibility through a well-crafted profile with a photo, meaningful headline, and summary.
+And it is a violation of the platform’s terms.
+Your account may be restricted temporarily if the recipient does not accept or report many of your invite requests.
+To avoid getting restricted from sending invitations on LinkedIn, add a personalized message to your invite and build credibility through a well-crafted profile with a photo, meaningful headline, and summary.
 Invite and message only those who will genuinely benefit from your products or services, and use an automation tool that allows for message personalization, filtering of saved lists, tagging, deleting, blacklisting contacts, and monitoring your connect rate.
 Withdraw pending invites after 30-45 days.
-Choose an automation tool that offers the ability to automatically withdraw pending invites based on the number of days they’ve been pending, or allows for bulk withdrawal of pending invites.
+Choose an automation tool that automatically withdraws pending invites based on the days they’ve been pending or allows for bulk withdrawal of pending invites.

 15. Use a Dedicated IP Address

-To avoid detection, you need to have a dedicated IP address from where your automation tool accesses your LinkedIn account.
+You need a dedicated IP address from where your automation tool accesses your LinkedIn account to avoid detection.
 Ensure the tool logs in from the same IP address to send messages and invites.
 Choose the tool that gives you a dedicated country-based IP address nearest to the location from where you access your LinkedIn account.